Welcome to Help Desk Geek – one of four tech sites belonging to the AK Internet Consulting (AKIC) media network.

 Our mission is simple – to bring you the very best the Internet has to offer and to explain tech in an easy-to-understand way.
 We realize that not everyone understands tech perfectly, which is why we try not to overwhelm you with industry jargon and hard-to-understand instructions.

 We’ve been around since 2007 and we’ve published thousands of articles that have been viewed over 350 million times over the last decade.
 For our two main sites, Online Tech Tips and Help Desk Geek, we average about 110,000 – 120,000 visitors a day and between 3 and 3.5 million page views a month on each site.

 Help Desk Geek is the second site to join our network and currently gets around 3 million page views a month and is growing quickly.
-The main purpose of Help Desk Geek is a blog full of help desk tips for technically-savvy consumers and IT Professionals.
+The main purpose of Help Desk Geek is to create a blog full of help desk tips for technically savvy consumers and IT Professionals.

 HDG was started back in 2009 and focused on providing readers with tips they would normally get from the help desk at their place of work.
 We help readers solve those strange and quirky errors you sometimes run into when using Windows or when you’re trying to setup a new wireless router.

 The evil genius behind AKIC is Aseem Kishore, who has been in the IT industry for over 15 years and now wants to bring his tech knowledge to others.

 He graduated from Emory University in Atlanta in 2002 with a degree in Computer Science and Mathematics, and started blogging in 2007.